pytorch/pytorch/aten/src/ATen/native/README.md

 - `copy_` is a marginal case.
 If you're able to rewrite your operation without `copy_` you should definitely do so; this should be trivial if you're not copy-ing into a view.
 Otherwise, it is fine to leave the code as-is.

+Certain in-place operations may be incompatible with tensor subclasses.
+For example, `return torch.zeros(blah).inplace_(tensor_subclass)` is a problem because the tensor being returned is a regular Tensor, not a tensor subclass!

 We have CompositeImplicitAutograd compliance tests in `test/test_ops.py`.
 These tests aren't perfect (it's pretty difficult to check for all of the above) so if